rjaus/search-share-docs/README.md

 /TLDR

 ## Getting started
-To explore search results that have been submitted by users, simply visit the website: https://searchshare.proofs.sh/
+To explore search results that have been submitted by users, simply visit the website: https://searchshare.proofs.sh/compare/6/8

 The process for submitting your own search results requires a few setup steps, see this doc:

 ## How does it work?
 The PoC utilises TLS Notary as the mechanism for signing (notarising) web pages.
-Signed web pages are then submitted to a centralised service, which parses & presents the ranking data to end users (website visitors).
+Signed web pages are then submitted to a centralised service, which parses & presents the ranking data to users.

 The PoC works with:
 - Duckduckgo